 Exploring interactive email actions

-Tallyfy is continuously looking for ways to make your workflow management more efficient.
-One exciting area we are exploring is the ability to perform Tallyfy task actions directly from within your email client, without needing to switch contexts and open the Tallyfy application.
-This could involve technologies like Microsoft Actionable Messages for Outlook users and Gmail Markup Actions for Gmail users.
+Interactive email actions represent an exciting development area that lets users perform Tallyfy task actions directly within email clients without needing to switch contexts or navigate to different apps.
+This functionality uses technologies including Microsoft Actionable Messages for Outlook integration and Gmail Markup Actions for Gmail enhancement.

 Microsoft Actionable Messages enable developers to embed “Adaptive Cards” into emails sent to Outlook users.
 These cards can display information and allow users to perform actions such as: